k1dlima/picklist-demo/README.md

 #### @Optional: headers

 Default is null.
-It has to be an array of 2 strings.
+It must be an array of 2 strings.
-Displayes titles for left and right tables.
+Displays titles for left and right tables.
 If null, it will not show.
 ```javascript
     [ 'Available', 'Selected' ]
 ```

 #### @Required: columnNames

-Has to be an array of objects with keys - *key* and *value*.
+Must be an array of objects with keys - *key* and *value*.
 Order of columns will follow the order of the Array.
 ```json
     [